chromium/subspace/PRINCIPLES.md

 1. No public constructors, except for the default constructor.
 All other construction is through (named) static methods.
-    * Avoid a default constructor when other constructors are present.
-Instead, name it `with_default()`.
     * Non-default constructors are prefixed with `with_()` unless there's a clear and better domain-specific name.
     * Would like to extend this to Copy and Move constructors too, through Clone